sumedhbadnore/CS515_Project_2/README.md

 - quit: The `quit` verb concludes the game and exits the program.

-- win: To assess the winning condition and declare win if true.
+- win: To assess the winning condition and declare the win if true.

 ## Testing Of The Code
 - Initially, I conducted thorough code testing by executing each command across all provided map files.